minggas/elm-hn/README.md

         (Json.maybe ("url" := Json.string))
 ```

-*Note: even though `Item` is a `type alias`, it is also a function that takes 3 parameters: type, title, and optional url.
-The `object4` decoder chains the decoding of a JSON object and then passes the results of the 3 keys parsed to the `Item` function.*
+*Note: even though `Item` is a `type alias`, it is also a function that takes 4 parameters: an id, type, title, and optional url.
+The `object4` decoder chains the decoding of a JSON object and then passes the results of the keys parsed to the `Item` function.*

 Now we can update the `latest` port to chain the Tasks together...